my-first-projects/affenpuzzle/README.md

 ## How it works
 The problem is described [here](https://www.inf-schule.de/grenzen/komplexitaet/affenpuzzle/einstieg_affenpuzzle).
-The puzzle-solving-algorithm uses indirect recursion with two fields to try every useful combination fo cards.
+The puzzle-solving-algorithm uses indirect recursion with two fields to try every useful combination for cards.
-If you remove all ```Thread.sleep()``` calls the puzzle will be solved in less than a second.
+If you remove all ```Thread.sleep()``` calls, the puzzle will be solved in less than a second.

 ## Start your own adventure
 Execute the main-method from ```/src/main/Affenpuzzle.java```